FishHawk/FezDot/README.md

 # FezDot

-**FezDot** is a rotating translucent four-dimensional hypercube, inspired by the [character](https://fez.fandom.com/wiki/Dot) of the same name in the game FEZ.
+**FezDot** is a rotating translucent four-dimensional tesseract, inspired by the [character](https://fez.fandom.com/wiki/Dot) of the same name in the game FEZ.

 | Default                                                      | Theme1 | Theme2 |
 | ------------------------------------------------------------ | ------ | ------ |